Neighborhood Homophily-based Graph Convolutional Network: Conclusions

 \section{Conclusions}

-In this paper, we address two common problems with the universality of existing GNNs: 1) Label reuse is rarely considered or labels are not used properly; 2) The model training process is not associated with the proposed metrics.
-We design neighborhood homophily as a robust and easy-to-compute metric measuring the homophily.
-Then we incorporate the proposed metric into classical GCN architecture and propose a neighborhood homophily-guided graph convolutional network (\textit{NHGCN}).
-Extensive experiments on real-world benchmarks indicate the state-of-the-art overall performance of \textit{NHGCN} for the universality problem.
+In this paper, we address two common problems of GNNs tailed-made for graph universality problem: 1) The model training process is not well associated with their proposed metrics; 2) High time consumption for both model training and metric calculating.
+We design neighborhood homophily, as an easy-to-compute metric to measure the homophily, which overcomes the shortness of classical metrics.
+By a slight transformation of GCN, our metric can guide message propagation in a grouping strategy, simply but effectively.